keniasousa/Mentorship/readme.md

    1. Create a folder for the current year (e.g. 2020)

-   2. Create a file with the spreadsheet template for the year.
-Reference the file "template-weekly-tracking-year.xlsx" for the format (in the templates folder).
+   2. Create a file with the spreadsheet template for the year based on the file "templates/template-weekly-tracking-year.xlsx".

-   3. Create a file with the list of mentors and mentees for the year.
-Reference the file "index-year.xlsx" for the format (in the templates folder).
+   3. Create a file with the list of mentors and mentees for the year based on the file "templates/index-year.xlsx".

 3. Go to https://developers.google.com/sheets/api/quickstart/python and click on the button "Enable the Google Sheets API"